Home

 How does procurement work?

-While every company has a slightly different approach to procurement, based on their needs, size, and desired balance between agility and security, most follow these broad steps:
+While every company has a slightly different approach to procurement management, based on their needs, size, and desired balance between agility and security, most follow these broad steps:

 1. Needs identification.
 First, the business carefully reviews its requirements from a vendor, product, or service.
 This allows them to assess potential suppliers objectively.